Vignesh3538/EdgeGIN/README.md

 ---

-## **GIN Models**
+## **GNN Models**

-This project explores three variations of Graph Isomorphism Networks (GIN).
+This project explores three variations of Graph Neural Networks (GNNs).

-### **1. GIN with weighted edge features**
+### **1. GNN with weighted edge features**
-*Location: `/src/EdgeGIN`*
+*Location: `/src/EdgeGNN`*

-This notebook implements variant of GIN, explicitly incorporating edge features into the message-passing phase by learning edge-specific weights.
+This notebook implements variant of GNN, explicitly incorporating edge features into the message-passing phase by learning edge-specific weights.

 #### **Architecture Details**

 * **Global Node Embedding Matrix (Layer-Independent):**
     A single learnable node embedding table is initialized using Xavier uniform initialization.
-It is shared across all GIN layers and serves as the input to the first layer.
+It is shared across all GNN layers and serves as the input to the first layer.

 * **Precomputed Structural Edge Feature Tensor (Global, Non-Learnable):**
     An 8-dimensional structural feature vector is associated with each unordered node pair $(i, j)$.
 These are fixed, reused across all layers, and indexed symmetrically using $(\min(i, j), \max(i, j))$ to enforce undirected consistency.

-* **Edge-Aware GIN Layers (Layer-Specific):**
+* **Edge-Aware GNN Layers (Layer-Specific):**
-    Two `EdgeAwareGINLayer` instances are stacked.
+    Two `EdgeAwareGNNLayer` instances are stacked.
 Each layer possesses independent parameters, including a residual coefficient $\epsilon$, an edge-weight MLP, and a node-update MLP.
 No parameters are shared between layers.

 * **Edge-Weight Computation (mlp_a):**
     Within each layer, an MLP ($8 \rightarrow 32 \rightarrow 1$) with LayerNorm, ReLU, and Dropout ($0.1$) maps fixed edge features to a scalar weight.
 These weights are recomputed at every layer and multiplicatively modulate neighbor messages.